Become a PPC holder

 • Advise the IPA should there be any business sale, merger, liquidation or litigation; and

-• Comply with all requirements and statutory obligations imposed by the Professional Standards Scheme under professional standards legislation.
+• Comply with the requirements of the IPA Professional Standards Scheme under professional standards legislation.

 For further information on the PPC or application process, please contact your local IPA team member on 1800 625 625.